 For stocking up on local, organic and exotic food, fresh veg and storecupboard things.
 Valley Organics is a worker-run co-op with a very good range and some of the nicest staff you could hope to meet.
 Pennine Provisions is a more standard deli, but often has just what you’re looking for.
 Don’t forget the markets in both Tod and Hebden – great places with surprising choice!

-The Old Co-op, Todmorden
+The Old Co-op, Todmorden and Meow

 Syhiba, Sowerby Bridge